Sobhana-Jahan-Lisa/Graduate-Application-CRM-Workflow-Simulation/README.md

 A web-based CRM prototype that simulates graduate admissions operations.
 This project is designed to demonstrate skills relevant to CRM support, higher-education technology, workflow testing, reporting, data exports, documentation, and user support.

-## Why this project exists

-Graduate schools use CRM systems to manage application records, admissions workflows, forms, portals, reports, and user support requests.
-This project simulates those tasks in a small static web application that can be run locally or published with GitHub Pages.

 ## Features